 Our third day was a final push to make it all the way to the village of Bolnain, where the hot springs are located.
 We stopped for a brief lunch after 25km of riding, and bore witness to dark clouds rolling our way, with the occasional thunderclap in the distance.
 Just as we were mounting up in hopes of beating the rain, another local guide with an older German woman rode up.
 We joined them at a brisk trot as the rain started to fall.
 We spotted an abandoned-looking wooden house (many dwellings in the north of Mongolia are like European style houses rather than yurts) in the distance and hoped we could at least duck under the awning and wait out the downpour.
 We rode up, tied up the horses, and Oona managed to untie the cloth keeping the door closed.
 It was empty inside, but just big enough for the five of us to relax a bit and stay dry.
 In true Mongolian fashion, the rain clouds passed relatively quickly, and the sky brightened up again.
 We left the German woman and her guide and shot off like the wind in the direction of Bolnain.
 I got up to a gallop for the first time on our mad dash to finish the day, although Oona had easily managed to by the first day.
 Oona had been telling me about the different gaits of a horse, and the smooth gallop was a clear winner over the tumble dry of the trot.
 Unfortunately having the pack horse kept us from sustaining such speeds for most of the trip, although Oona managed it quite a few more times.

 We finally crested a steep hill to views of the broken down houses of Bolnain.
 The hot springs themselves are a collection of springs from the rocks leading into the nearby river.
 Each spring had its own shack fashioned around it, and the water pours into a wooden tub of sorts in the floor.
 The site was reasonably well-maintained, but had a bit of an abandoned vibe to it, and there wasn’t another soul in sight.
 Shavaa told us about a guest house a kilometer or so down the road.
 Apparently they had food, which sounded pretty attractive after several days of not nearly enough of it to go around, so we decided to splurge for the night.
 We made it in plenty of time for dinner, which was a heaping pile of freshly-made tsuivan, certainly a welcome change from the weird, ad hoc stews we had been making.
 We gorged ourselves (Shavaa included) and headed back to the hot springs for a dip.
 The rain started falling and the lightning striking as we were relaxing in the warm waters, it was cozy and comforting to look out across the darkening sky and sheets of rain from the comfort of our 44° (Celsius, duh) tub.
-The sun had long gone down by the time we were finished, and the rain and lightning were only become more intense, so we rode back to the guest house with the greatest of gusto.
+The sun had long gone down by the time we were finished, and the rain and lightning were only becoming more intense, so we rode back to the guest house with the greatest of gusto.
 We parted ways with Shavaa, to whom I had loaned my head lamp for the night, at the front gate and he headed down to his tent site near where the horses were tied up.

 It wasn’t particularly cold, but the rain and thunder prompted us to light a fire in the cabin’s wood stove.
-The matches I borrowed from management didn’t quite do the trick, but seemingly by pure coincidence a boy appeared at our door with a blowtorch and a fire in his eyes and exclaimed “pire!”
+The matches I borrowed from management didn’t quite do the trick, but seemingly by pure coincidence a boy appeared at our door with a blowtorch and a spark in his eyes and exclaimed “pire!”
 (Mongolians have a tough time with our ‘f’ sound).
 Unbelievably, even the blowtorch wouldn’t keep it lit, but it wasn’t long until an old woman came up in a drenched rain coat with a bucket of wood chips and an even bigger blowtorch.
 At this point there wasn’t a damned thing the fire-to-be could do about it and it lit up in a snap.
 The rain was pouring in buckets and the lightning and thunder was crashing down with startling frequency.
 The empty bed in the cabin reminded us that our trusty guide and new friend Shavaa was probably cowering in a soaked tent outside.
 I went outside with a headlamp to invite him in.
 I found him tending to the horses in his oversized rain coat and suggested he come in and sleep in the bed.
 He politely declined, citing good old Mongolian fortitude as the reason for his insisted-upon comfort, plus, he said, he had to look after the horses.
 With our consciences reassured, we drifted off to sleep under the constant rainfall and crackling of our fire.

 The rain only stopped briefly in the morning, and the guest house gave us a care package of khuushuur left over from breakfast for the road.
 The day proved punishing, with fairly constant rain soaking us to the bone.
 Our destination was the same as the second night, but we rode with yet more gusto in hopes of warming our chilled skeletons.
 By sheer chance, we ran into another westerner out on the trail.
 This time it was a Canadian woman whose fortitude and grit rivaled that of the Mongolians.
 She told us tales of sleeping under rocks in her summer sleeping bag from just days before when the temperatures dropped below freezing at night, or of her previous 700km horse trek in the Gobi, or of when she lived off the grid for several years in Canada farming her own food.
-She insisted that she aimed to ride all the way back to Khatgal that day (at least 40km) instead of putting up with the constant rain.
+She insisted that she aimed to ride all the way back to Khatgal that day (at least 40km) instead of putting up with the incessant rain.